-A few years ago, I heard a radio ad for a local Red Cross book drive.
+A couple of years ago, I heard a radio ad for a local Red Cross book drive.
 The narrator asked listeners to donate any unused or unwanted books as long as they weren't textbooks.
 Yep, that's what he said.
-Torn copies of The Cat in the Hat?
-Fine, they'll take 'em.
-Grease-stained owner's manuals for 1976 Ford Pintos?
-Sure, glad to have 'em.
+A torn copy of The Cat in the Hat?
+Fine, they'll take it.
+A grease-stained owner's manual for a Ford Fusion?
+Sure, glad to have it.
+A guidebook on how to use Windows 98?
+What a lovely addition to the collection.
 Textbooks?
 No way!

-Sadly, these sorts of perceptions are not altogether unwarranted.
-Textbooks hover on the margins of the literary world, somewhere between respectable, intellectual monographs on trailblazing research and Harlequin romance novels.
-Traditionally, they've been less than titillating: thick, heavy, expensive, and easily discarded for a measly five bucks at the end-of-semester "book buy-back."
+Sadly, these sorts of perceptions are not altogether undeserved.
+Textbooks hover on the margins of the literary world, somewhere between respectable, intellectual monographs on trailblazing research and trashy romance novels.
+Traditionally, they've been less than titillating: thick, heavy, expensive, and easily discarded for a measly five bucks at the end-of-semester "book buyback."

-My goal-from that very first edition to this one-has always been to write a textbook that reads like a real book.
-In the first ten editions, I tried to capture simultaneously the essence and insight of my discipline and the reader's interest.
+My goal for this book-from the first edition to the current one-has always been to write a textbook that reads like a real book.
+In the previous 12 editions, I tried to capture simultaneously the essence and insight of my discipline and the reader's interest.
 From what reviewers, instructors, and students who've read and used the book over the years have said, I think I've been fairly successful.
 While no Hollywood movie studio has expressed interest in turning this book into a movie (yet!), people do seem to like the relaxed tone and appreciate the consistent theme that ties all the chapters together.
 Many instructors have commented on how the book enables students to truly understand the unique and useful elements of a sociological perspective.
 Take that, Red Cross!

-FEATURES OF THE 11TH EDITION
+FEATURES OF THE 13TH EDITION

-To my sons-who believe that I have nothing important to say about anything anyway-continually revising this book has always been clear evidence of my incompetence.
+To my children-who believe that I have nothing important to say about anything anyway continually revising this book has always been clear evidence of my incompetence.
 Back when he was in middle school, my younger son once asked me, "Why do you keep writing the same book over and over?
 My English teacher made me rewrite a book report on To Kill a Mockingbird because I answered some questions wrong.
 Is that what's going on here, Dad?
-Is your publisher making you write the book again because there's too much wrong stuff in it?"
+Is your publisher making you write the book again because you made too many mistakes?"
 I told him no and that I'd make him read the whole book-cover to cover-if he continued to ask such questions.
 He stopped . . . although to this day, he's still not convinced I have anything useful to say.

-Despite his concerns, sociology textbooks do need to be revised regularly and frequently.
-No book can be of lasting value if it remains static, locked into a particular style and content.
-I keep my ears and eyes open, always looking for some new example or current issue to include in the book.
+Despite his concerns, sociology textbooks do need to be revised regularly and frequently to be of any use.
+No book, but especially one about contemporary social life, can be of lasting value if it remains static, locked into a particular style and content.
+So I keep my ears and eyes open, always looking for some new example or current issue to include in the book.
 My office overflows with stacks of books, newspaper clippings, photocopied journal articles, Post-it notes, and shreds of paper napkins containing scribbled ideas that I write to myself at the breakfast table when I come across something interesting.
-I've been known to send myself e-mails at 3:00 in the morning so as not to forget the great idea that came to me in the haziness between sleep and wakefulness.
+I've even been known to send myself e-mails at three in the morning so as not to forget the great idea that came to me in the haziness between sleep and wakefulness.